 Turnover is the complete cleaning, restocking, and preparation process that takes place between one guest's departure and the next guest's arrival at a short-term rental property.
-It encompasses everything required to return the property to a guest-ready state, including deep cleaning, laundry, supply replenishment, and damage inspection.
+It encompasses everything required to return the property to a guest-ready state — deep cleaning, laundry, supply replenishment, and damage inspection — and is one of the highest recurring operational costs in STR management.

-Phase 3 -- Laundry -- Strip and replace all bed linens, towels, and bath mats.
-Many hosts use a linen service or have backup sets to speed up this process.
+Phase 3 — Laundry.
+Strip and replace all bed linens, towels, and bath mats.
+Hosts with a dedicated linen service or backup sets eliminate the waiting time that makes same-day turnovers risky.

-Phase 5 -- Stage & Verify -- Arrange the space to match listing photos.
-Run a final walkthrough using a checklist, and take verification photos for your records.
+Phase 5 — Stage and verify.
+Arrange the space to match listing photos, confirm all appliances and fixtures are functional, and complete a final photo walkthrough for your records.

 | Property Size | Avg.
 Turnover Cost | Typical Duration | Recommended Team Size |